Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

 5. Advanced Queue Operations

-The Python queue module provides several useful methods for efficient queue operations.
-Some of the most important are:
+The queue module provides several useful methods for advanced queue manipulation:

 1. qsize()